DiffusionAgent: Navigating Expert Models for Agentic Image Generation: Experiments

 \subsection{User Study}

-To obtain real human preferences for the generated images, we conducted a user study comparing our model against a baseline model.
-We utilized image captions sourced from PartiPrompts\cite{partiprompt}, randomly selecting 100 prompts and generating four images for each prompt.
-Subsequently, we collected feedback from 20 users, who were asked to rate the superiority or equality of the images.
-This process resulted in approximately 400 votes for each base model (SD15 and SD XL).
-As depicted in Figure \ref{fig: user_study} and Figure \ref{fig: xl_comp}, the results of the user study consistently revealed a clear preference for our model over the baseline.
-The users consistently expressed a distinct preference for the images generated by our model, indicating that they perceived them to be of higher quality or superiority compared to the baseline.
+To assess human preferences for generated images, we conducted a user study comparing our model to a baseline model using 100 randomly selected prompts from PartiPrompts\cite{partiprompt}, generating four images per prompt.
+Feedback was collected from 20 users who rated the images, resulting in approximately 400 votes for each baseline model (SD1.5 and SD XL).
+As shown in Fig. \ref{fig: user_study} and \ref{fig: xl_comp}, the results consistently favored our model, with users perceiving its outputs as of superior quality versus the baseline.